4.1.3. Rules for adding attributes to roads and road sections

 4.1.3.4.3.

-Class 2-5 roads are marked as accessible to bicycles if disabling bicycle access creates an isolated network of roads with bicycle access.
-To ensure bicycle connectivity, bicycle access is set to the minimum number of road sections and links that connect isolated parts of the network with the rest of the road network in both directions of traffic.
+Class 2–5 roads are marked accessible to cyclists if disabling the accessibility setting creates an isolated network of roads with bicycle access.
+To ensure connectivity of bicycle routes, the cyclist accessibility setting is enabled on the minimum number of road sections and links that connect isolated parts of the network with its other parts in both directions of traffic.